Bang Bang Shrimp has managed to win the hearts (and taste buds) of thousands.

 What to Serve with Bang Bang Shrimp

-Creamy Mashed Potatoes.
-Stick the sides together and let the delicious, melt-in-your-mouth goodness of creamy mashed potatoes complement the crisp, juicy crunch of battered and fried shrimp.
+- Creamy mashed potatoes.
+Let the delicious, melt-in-your-mouth goodness of creamy mashed potatoes complement the crisp, juicy crunch of battered and fried shrimp.

-Grilled Salmon.
+- Grilled or air fryer salmon.
 For your health-conscious, white-meat-only friends, serve your shrimp with more seafood!
-You can’t go wrong with fresh grilled salmon, especially if you’re at a garden or barbecue party.
+You can’t go wrong with fresh salmon, especially if you’re at a garden or barbecue party.
 Squeeze lemon over it for a dash of fresh flavor.

-Coleslaw or Veggie Slaw.
-This works the same as the garden salad, but adds a bit more flavor.
+- Coleslaw or veggie slaw.
+This works the same as the garden salad, but it adds a bit more flavor.
 Coleslaw works when you don’t want to pair your bangin’ shrimp with something too boring.
 Plus, it’s great served chilled, helping to counteract the spice in the steaming Bang Bang dish.

 Serve these tasty little morsels alongside your Bang Bang Shrimp for a more subdued—but no less spicy—dining experience.